nice-devone/nice-cxone-mobile-sdk-ios/README.md

     ```

 #### Single-thread - Set Up the Thread Manager
-In this moment, you should be already connected to the Web Socket with SDK method `connect()`.
+In this moment, you should be already connected to the Web Socket with SDK method `ConnectionProvider.connect()`.
+As already mentioned, it is not necessary to load previously created thread or create a new one without actual checking it.
 For single thread continue with following steps:

-1. Load existing chat thread with threads provider method `load(with:)`.
-Passing `nil` will attempt to load customer's active thread.
-If you pass non existing thread ID, it returns `invalidThread` error.
+1. Register `onChatUpdated(_:mode:)` and `onThreadUpdated(_:)` delegate methods in the manager.
+There are two scenarios:
+    a) No thread available and pre-chat has to be filled-in before creating a new thread – the SDK finished recover process without receiving any thread from the BE.
+However, it was unable to create a new thread because channel configuration contains pre-chat to be fill-ed in.
+The host application is notified with `onChatUpdated(_:mode:)` delegate method so it can present a form of pre-chat survey custom fields and then provide it to the SDK via `ChatThreadsProvider.create(with:)` method.
     ```swift
+    extension Manager: CXoneChatDelegate {

-    do {
+    func onChatUpdated(_:mode:) {
-        try CXoneChat.shared.threads.load(with: nil)
+        guard chatState >= .ready else {
+            return
-    } catch {
+        }

         ...
+        if let preChatSurvey = CXoneChat.shared.threads.preChatSurvey {
+            LogManager.trace("Chat(`.singlethread`) is ready to use but there is no thread to use but firstly it is need to fill in the prechat")

+            let fieldEntities = preChatSurvey.customFields.map(FormCustomFieldTypeMapper.map)

+            coordinator.presentForm(title: preChatSurvey.name, customFields: fieldEntities) { [weak self] customFields in
+                LogManager.trace("Pre-chat was filled successfully -> create a new thread")

+                self?.createNewThread(with: customFields)
             }
+        } else {
+            LogManager.trace("Chat is ready to use but there is no thread to use -> chat mode = `.singlethread` -> creating a new thread")

+            createNewThread()
+        }
+    }
     ```

-2. Register `onThreadLoad(_:)` delegate method in the manager to able to handle loaded thread and navigate user to the chat.
+    b) Thread recovered with previously sent messages or no form needs to be filled-in – the SDK successfully recovered previously created thread or created a new chat thread.
+The host application is notified the Manager via `onThreadUpdated(_:)` delegate method.
+From this point, the UI can be reloaded with thread data and thread is ready to use.
     ```swift
     extension Manager: CXoneChatDelegate {

-    func onThreadLoad(_ thread: ChatThread) {
+    func onThreadUpdated(_ thread: ChatThread) {
         ...
-        navigation.navigateToThread(thread)
     }
     ```

-3. *(optional)* In case you don't have an existing thread, create one with threads provider method `create()`.
-This method returns `UUID` of a newly created thread to be able to manage new thread directly.
-For example, if a pre-chat survey is presented right before new thread is created, thread identifier is available right after you create it.
+2. *(optional)* In case you had to fill-in a pre-chat form, you have to provide those custom fields to the SDK with threads provider method `create(with:)`.
     ```swift
     func createNewThread(with customFields: [String: String]? = nil) {
         do {
-            let threadId: UUID

             if let customFields {
-                threadId = try CXoneChat.shared.threads.create(with: customFields)
+                try CXoneChat.shared.threads.create(with: customFields)
             } else {
-                threadId = try CXoneChat.shared.threads.create()
+                try CXoneChat.shared.threads.create()
             }
-            ...
         } catch {
             ...
         }
     }
     ```

-> Note: For detailed information on how to handle single-thread channel configuration, see [Case Study: Single Thread](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/casestudies/singlethreadchat.htm?tocpath=MobileSDK%7CCXone%20Mobile%20SDK%7CGet%20Started%20with%20CXone%20Mobile%20SDK%20for%20iOS%7CiOS%20Case%20Studies%7C_____1).
+> Note: For detailed information on how to handle single-thread channel configuration, see [Case Study: Single Thread](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/tree/main/docs/cs-single-thread.md).

 #### Multi-thread - Set Up the Thread List
 Handling the CXone Mobile SDK thread list is up to you, based on used design pattern.
-In the examples shown here, sample application uses MVP pattern which means handling is part of the **Thread List Presenter** as an extension.
-After you set up the extension, you don't need to inherit whole CXoneChat delegate - it has its default implementation so you can inherit just those methods you need in the current application context.
+In the examples shown here, sample application is handling the CXoneChatSDK delegate as an extension of the **DefaultChatListViewModel**.
+After you set up the extension, you don't need to inherit whole CXoneChat delegate - it has its default implementation so you can inherit just those methods you need in the current chat context.

-1. Build the thread table view.
-For inspiration you can check [implementation for the sample application](https://github.com/nice-devone/nice-cxone-mobile-sdk-ios/blob/main/sample/iOSSDKExample/Sources/Presentation/Views/ThreadList/ThreadListViewController.swift).
-2. Load existing chat threads with threads provider method `load()`.
-This operation should be called only for multi-thread configuration or when there are no existing threads; otherwise, it throws `unsupportedChannelConfig` error.
+As already mentioned, it is not necessary to load previously created threads because it is automatically handled with `ConnectionProvider.connect()` method.
+For multi thread continue with following steps:

+1. Register `onChatUpdated(_:mode:)` and `onThreadsUpdated(_:)` delegate methods in the manager.
+There are two scenarios:
+    a) No threads available – the SDK finished load process without receiving any threads from the BE -> Empty thread list should be presented.
     ```swift
-    do {
+    extension Manager: CXoneChatDelegate {

-        try CXoneChat.shared.threads.load()
-    } catch {
+    func onChatUpdated(_:mode:) {
         ...
     }
     ```

-3. Register `onThreadLoads(_:)` delegate method to able to handle loaded threads and fill the table.
+    b) Threads have been loaded with their metadata – the SDK successfully loaded thread list and also loaded metadata of each thread -> the UI can be reloaded with threads data.
     ```swift
     extension Manager: CXoneChatDelegate {

-    func onThreadLoads(_ threads: [ChatThread]) {
+    func onThreadsUpdated(_ thread: ChatThread) {
         ...
     }
     ```
-4. *(optional)* In case you don't have existing threads, create one with threads provider method `create()`.
-This method returns `UUID` of a newly created thread to be able to manage new thread directly.
-For example, if a pre-chat survey is presented right before new thread is created, thread identifier is available right after you create it.
+2. Multi-threaded channel configuration allows to create a new thread even with another existing one.
+Also, you can automatically create a new one in case thread list is empty.
+For a new chat thread, use a threads provider method `create()`.

+    > Important: If your channel configuration contains pre-chat, it is firstly necessary to fill-in the form and then use `create(with:)` alternative method to provide the custom fields to the SDK.

     ```swift
     func createNewThread(with customFields: [String: String]? = nil) {
         do {